Sadik-Epidemiology/Epidemiology-of-AMR-portfolio/README.md

-# Epidemiology-of-AMR-portfolio
-Epidemiology and public health data analysis portfolio focusing on AMR and biostatistics.
 # Epidemiology of AMR Portfolio

 This repository contains my data analysis projects in epidemiology, antimicrobial resistance (AMR), and public health.